minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 ![](https://ptgmedia.pearsoncmg.com/images/chap3_9780134892863/elementLinks/24fig02_alt.jpg)

 Or in a more PM-friendly language, lower the cost of doing experiments by using tools that let you modify parts of the products easily, and you would be more naturally inclined to do more experiments.
 Sometimes, a quick experiment can produce a quick win that justifies more costly experiments, especially if you're in a more conservative environment.
-And experiments sound heavy.
-They're not.
+And experiments may sound heavy.
+They're really not.
 They're often very simple things that we think can work.

 Make it easy to do simple things.

 ## But even when it's difficult, focus on doing simple things anyway